-Result type VARCHAR
+Result type VARCHAR or BLOB

-Description: The result type of string concatenations used to be CHAR(n).
-Starting with Firebird 2.0, it is VARCHAR(n).
-As a result, the maximum length of a concatenation outcome is now 32765 instead of 32767.
+Description: Before Firebird 2.0, the result type of string concatenations used to be CHAR(n).
+In Firebird 2.0 this was changed to VARCHAR(n).
+As a result, the maximum length of a concatenation outcome became 32765 instead of 32767.
+In Firebird 2.1 and up, if at least one of the operands is a BLOB, the result is also a BLOB and the maximum doesn't apply.
+For non-BLOB concatenations the result is still VARCHAR(n) with a maximum of 32765 bytes.